Glaucoma

 In chronic (open-angle) glaucoma, increased intraocular pressure rarely causes eye pain or headache.
 Generally, no complaints are observed, especially in the beginning of the disease.
 The visual field narrows in an unnoticable way.
 Early symptoms are not observed because of the latent process of the disease, and chronic (open-angle) glaucoma cannot be diagnosed in the early stage.
 Sometimes, narrowing in the visual field is found in both eyes in advanced cases.
 Damage that has once occured can not be treated.
 Early warning symptoms are not observed in chronic narrow-angle glaucoma either.
 Only glaucoma crisis leads to severe eye pain, headache and sometimes nausea occurs.
 In addition, blurred vision, lacrimation and hyperemia in the eye may occur.
 If glaucoma crisis is not treated rapidly, there is a possibility of blindness.

-The most important measurement in glaucoma is measurement of the intraocular pressure.
+The most important measurement is measurement of the intraocular pressure.
 Firstly, an anesthetic eye drop applied to the eye.
 Afterwards, a small measurement cap is placed on the cornea and the intraocular pressure is measured.
 This examination is completely painless.

 Mostly computarized devices are used currently for examination of the visual field (Perimeter).
 Light points with different sizes and brightness are projected automatically in a hemisphere.
 The patient looks at the middle of the hemisphere and presses a button, if he/she sees a light point.
 The opthalmologist also checks the chamber angle and the head of the optic nerve.
 If the optic nerve is damaged because of glaucoma, the head of the optic nerve is recessed and pale.